 Data acquisition

 In order to analyze photosynthetic parameters, Pulse-Amplitude-Modulation PAM fluorometry measurements were performed using a Waltz DUAL-PAM-100.
-After the darkness incubation, the non-actinic modulated light (450 nm, 2.8 μE m-2 s-1) was turned on, in order to measure Fo (fluorescence basal level).
-Then, to determine FM (the maximum fluorescence level), a saturating red light pulse of 655nm and 5000 μE m-2 s-1 iwas applied to the sample during 400 ms. The FV/FM, that corresponds to the maximum potential quantum efficiency of Photosystem II when all reaction centers were open, was calculated as:
+After darkness incubation, the non-actinic modulated light (450 nm, 2.8 μE m-2 s-1) was turned on, in order to measure F0 (fluorescence basal level).
+Then, to determine FM (the maximum fluorescence level), a saturating red light pulse of 655nm and 5000 μE m-2 s-1 was applied to the sample during 400 ms. The FV/FM, that corresponds to the maximum potential quantum efficiency of Photosystem II when all reaction centers were open, was calculated as:

 FVFM=FM−FOFM